afeefflox/Funkin-silly/README.md

 # Friday Night Funkin'  but backport

-Well it FNF backport 0.4.1 stuff (since new version  has lot of buggy so I'm bored :/ it not base game source code it new Haxeflixel version problem I guess)
+Well it FNF backport 0.4.1 stuff (since new version  has lot of buggy so I'm bored :/ it not base game fault source code it new Haxeflixel version problem I guess)

 This game was made with love to Newgrounds and its community.
 Extra love to Tom Fulp.